Vincent Meehan, Director of IT support service for North America, is a numbers guy who cares.

 Hiring people with disabilities is not only a smart business decision, it also fuels a compassionate, supportive and inclusive work culture.
-As Vice-chair of Sodexo Canada’s ADEPT (All Disabled Employees Posses Talent) program, Vincent and his team strive to communicate these benefits to other Sodexo divisions and dispel any myths about what it’s like to work with people with disabilities.
+As Chair of Sodexo Canada’s ADEPT (All Disabled Employees Posses Talent) program, Vincent and his team strive to communicate these benefits to other Sodexo divisions and dispel any myths about what it’s like to work with people with disabilities.

 “Our research shows that people with disabilities are extremely loyal to their employers,” says Vincent.
 “They come to work to work.
 They are punctual, rarely sick and absenteeism is extremely low.”

 Another reason why Vincent is passionate about supporting people with disabilities is that his daughter, Jennifer, was born with Down syndrome.
 Today, Jennifer is 28 and thriving.
 However, when she was a little girl there were painful times when she was excluded from school activities.
 One such occasion was when her grade one class made a green paper chain and Jennifer was not invited to participate.
 She was extremely upset and with good reason: Jennifer knew full well that she was capable of adding links to the chain.